ibm-messaging/mq-mqi-nodejs/README.md

 IBM Contributor License Agreement, found in the file [CLA.md](CLA.md) of this repository.
 When submitting a pull request, you must include a statement stating you accept the terms in the CLA.

+## Acknowledgements
+Thanks to the IBM App Connect team for the initial implementation of the asynchronous MQI variations.
+Their work has been adopted and adapted into this library.